Diastology & Volume Assessment

 It may be difficult to see the IVC well, particularly when there is volume deficiency.
 Like the JVP, the IVC tells us about right atrial pressure and can be dissociated from LAP.
 However, an IVC that is well seen, small and completely collapsing with inspiration is good evidence for a patient being at least “fluid tolerant”.
 This helps support low LAP.

 SUMMARY: This patient’s 15% change in the CFTc was an important early clue to low LAP.
-His age-normal e’/a’ ratio indicated fairly normal diastolic function but his reduced E/A and LAP index indicated low LAP.
+His age-normal e' and e’/a’ ratio indicated acceptable diastolic function but his reduced E/A and LAP index indicated low LAP.
 Further questioning suggested that the patient had probably not been eating or drinking very well in the last few weeks and had been having chronic diarrhea, which needed to be investigated.
 Further diagnostic studies were not pursued and his family assisted in rehydration at home.

 Treatment: The patient was already on excellent treatment for hypertension, confirmed by a recent 24 hour ABPM.
 A modest dose of furosemide was started at breakfast and dinner, hoping to avoid disturbing the patient’s sleep with the need to urinate.
 A low morning dose of spironolactone was also begun.